RACHEL MARTIN, HOST:

 MARTIN: That's the man who...

 LUTTRELL: ...that won't come off.
-I'm in constant contact with him and we, you know, we're family.
-And I have a blood debt, I mean, a life debt.
-So, I'm a member of that village and he's a member of my family, and it will be that way until one of us dies.
+And I'm in constant contact with him and we, you know, we're family.
+And I'm a blood debt - I mean, a life debt.
+So I'm a member of that village, and he's a member of my family, and it will be that way until one of us dies.
 And...